 Overcoming the Pitfalls of Implementation of DevOps Culture

-It is suggested to apply 80-20 rule and see the projects or technology lines that can fall into one category and can be brought on a single DevOps pipeline and toolchain.
-These should be high-value projects and having them on board will give the necessary impetus to the culture and morale of the team.
+It is suggested to apply the 80-20 rule and see the projects or technology lines that can fall into one category and can be brought on a single DevOps pipeline and toolchain.
+These should be high-value projects, and having them on board will give the necessary impetus to the team’s culture and morale.

 Once the toolchain is established, other projects should be considered and brought on to the DevOps pipeline.

-Last but not least Budget.
-An organization would have to invest in people, policies, and products (toolchain) to implement the DevOps culture.
+Also, an organization will have to invest in people, policies, and products (toolchain) to implement the DevOps culture.
 This investment should be budgeted and carefully run as any other project.
-The team should be aware of budget and timelines and should work according to goals and achieve results.
-Team should be clear and vocal on the need for additional budget and should also share the benefits of such an investment to stakeholders.
+The team should be aware of budget and timelines and should work according to the speculated timelines.